-- Centrality.
-Cosine similarity between the sentences' embeddings Sentence embeddings generalize the idea of word embeddings to sentences. - Argumentativeness.
-Frequency of words from a discourse lexicon Argument mining performed worse in experiments, possibly due to heterogeneous input. - Notice - These are realization details that could be replaced.
+- Similarity.
+Cosine similarity between the sentences' embeddings Simply put, sentence embeddings generalize the idea of word embeddings to sentences. - Argumentativeness.
+Frequency of words from a discourse lexicon Argument mining performed worse in experiments, possibly due to heterogeneous input.

+Notice

+• These are realization details that could be replaced.